unahouExosite/docs/portals/README.md

 Request body is empty.

 #### Response

-On success, response has HTTP status 200 and data source data object.
-See [data](#data) in the type section for more details.
+On success, response has HTTP status 200 and body is a list of data points.
+See the contents of `"data"` from a [data source object](#data-source-object) for details.

 On failure, response has HTTP status of 400 or greater.